 As you know, programming levels are progressively higher levels of abstractions from machine code:

-• Then the most popular programming languages - the ones you’re probably familiar with like JavaScript and Python - are high-level languages.
+Then the most popular 'beginner friendly' programming languages like JavaScript and Python are high-level languages.
 They provide powerful abstractions for complex operations, letting programmers focus more on functionality and logic than hardware details

-• And then finally we have things like frameworks (like React and Vue for JavaScript) and libraries (like NumPy and Pandas for Python) that provide an even higher level of abstraction by utilizing pre-written code, structures, and tools that simplify common or complex tasks, allowing developers to work more efficiently and focus on solving higher-level problems without reinventing the wheel
+And then finally we have things like frameworks like React and Vue for JavaScript, as well as libraries like NumPy and Pandas for Python.
+These provide an even higher level of abstraction by utilizing pre-written code, structures, and tools that simplify common or complex tasks

-Well, you can think of Prompt Engineering as the next level of abstraction, where we’re now “programming in natural language” (but with knowledge of how things work).
+With that in mind, you can kind of think of Prompt Engineering as the next level of abstraction, where we’re now “programming in natural language” (but with knowledge of how things work).

 Heck, if you’re using ChatGPT's code interpreter tool, you literally prompt it in plain language, it writes in Python, and then compiles down.